slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 Reading trains your model of the world.
 Even if you forget most, its effect persists.

+Most books are propaganda.
+Don’t read books made to make money; read the ones they want to ban.
+If you want new ideas, read old books.

 > *"Reading is to the mind what exercise is to the body."
 -- Richard Steele [1672]*

+> *"The worst thing about new books is that they keep us from reading the old ones."
+-- Joseph Joubert [1754]*

+> *"A classic is a book which people praise and don’t read."
+-- Mark Twain [1835]*

+> *"The great books are the books that never have to be written again."
+-- Carl Van Doren [1885]*

 > *"Literature is the most agreeable way of ignoring life."
 -- Fernando Pessoa [1888]*

 > *"One cannot read a book: one can only reread it.
-A good reader, a major reader, an active and creative reader is a rereader."
+A good reader, a major reader, an active and creative reader is a re-reader."
 -- Vladimir Nabokov [1899]*

 > *"A book is less important for what it says than for what it makes you think."